In A Million Years

 We could go back and change this item or that to suit the individual.
 The fees for our service would be one to fit the job.
 I speculate that none will be less than a king’s ransom.
 What do you think?”

 Locke became caught up in the last portion of his friend’s speech.
-He was sampling the population of the planet for those rich enough to afford such an operation.
+He was sampling the planet’s population for those rich enough to afford such an operation.
 By the time he multiplied the amount by the fee, he had become bogged down in carry-forwards ad infinitum!
 There were too many zeros!
 Just the way he liked it.
 Then a thought came to him that halted the calculations.

 “Are you not forgetting something, Johnson?”